 4. Pay bills and call credit card companies to inform them you will be abroad

-Since nobody wants to think about paying bills while on vacation, it’s probably best to pay your bills or schedule your payments prior to your departure.
-Also, decide which of your credit cards are the best for travel (lowest international exchange fees, travel perks, etc.).
+Since nobody wants to think about paying bills while on vacation, it’s probably best to pay your bills or schedule your payments before departure.
+Also, decide which of your credit cards are the best for traveling and using internationally (lowest international exchange fees, travel perks, etc.).
 Once you’ve narrowed down which cards to take, call the credit card companies to inform them of your travel dates and planned destinations to avoid fraud alerts or freezes on your card.

 5. Make arrangements for mail and other scheduled deliveries